fims-proto/docs/README.md

-# fims-proto.github.io
+# Fims Documentation

-A wiki site of prototype project `FIMS`.
+A wiki site of prototype project `Fims`.

 ## How to contribute